Reshrahim/design-notes/user-designs/autoscale.md

 ## Use Story 1 : Autoscaling by Infra Metrics such as CPU, Memory Limit.

 Let's consider a simple use case where we want to autoscale applications using HPA by standard resource metrics.
-Since these metrics are infrastructure metrics, platform engineers would want to define the autoscaling behavior and the configuration in the environment resource.
+Platform engineers define the autoscaling behavior and the configuration in the environment resource.

 ```bicep
 resource environment 'Applications.Core/environments@2023-10-01-preview' = {